MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/running-commands.md

 not have a special character for parameters.

 Each shell has its own way of handling and evaluating strings on the command line.
-When running OS-native commands in PowerShell that expect strings to be quoted in a specific way, you may need adjust how you pass those strings.
+When running native commands in PowerShell that expect strings to be quoted in a specific way, you may need adjust how you pass those strings.

 For more information, see the following articles: